dimslaev/virtualist/readme.md

 Simple and performant virtual list that imitates CSS contentVisibility

-- Perfect for rows with dynamic heigts
+- Perfect for rows with dynamic heights
 - Supports infinite loading out-of-the-box
 - Coded as a custom React hook